 3. High Tide (riff)

 When I was putting together my list of favorite bourbon cocktails, I didn’t realize how old the first two were.
 Not to live only in the 1920s, I bring you something brand new.
 I recently discovered the High Tide in a cocktail book called Tiki: Modern Tropical Cocktails by Shannon Mustipher.
 While the cocktail as written is fantastic, I made a few changes based on my tastes.
 I had been looking for some ways to use my Crude Bitters “Attawanhood #37” bitters (yum!).
 If you don’t have these, you can either use something close in flavor, or use a spiced simple syrup and an ounce of pineapple juice.
 I would highly recommend using the Reàl Pineapple Puree, but you could also use a homemade pineapple syrup.
+Using a banana bourbon like Howler Head is the best way to get a natural banana flavor in the drink.

 - 2 oz banana bourbon (like Howler Head)